 Phases and facilities

-Sakhalin-1's Chayvo, Odoptu, and Arkutun Dagi fields, located off the northeastern coast of Sakhalin Island in the Russian Far East, are being developed using a phased approach.
-Operations and facilities are located on both the island and mainland Russia.
+Sakhalin-1's Chayvo, Odoptu, and Arkutun Dagi license blocks, located off the northeastern coast of Sakhalin Island in the Russian Far East, are being developed using a phased approach

 Phases and facilities

 The Chayvo field was initially developed using both onshore (Yastreb) and offshore (Orlan) drilling facilities.While the Orlan platform has been in continuous operation there, the Yastreb drilling rig was dismantled and moved to the Odoptu field in July 2008.
 After successfully completing the Odoptu First Stage Production drilling program in February 2011, the Yastreb is currently being relocated back to Chayvo to resume development of the field.

 The Yastreb rig was engineered exclusively for Sakhalin-1 and is one of the most powerful land rigs in the industry.
 It is designed to drill extended reach wells to offshore targets from land-based locations.